Troika Games: History

 In 1997, Tim Cain, Leonard Boyarsky, and Jason Anderson worked on the Fallout sequel at Interplay.
 Finishing the initial design for Fallout 2, they were unable to come to an agreement with Interplay about the future team structure.
 They formed their new company, called Troika Games (a Russian word "Тройка" meaning "three of a kind") since they were the three key developers behind the critically acclaimed Fallout, on April 1, 1998.
 They initially planned to do games exclusively for one publisher (Sierra Entertainment), but a different company published each game.
-After being unable to secure funding for future projects, they were forced to lay off their staff in late 2004 and later closed their doors on February 24, 2005.
+After being unable to secure funding for future projects, it laid off its staff in late 2004 and later closed its doors on February 24, 2005.